XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/check.md

 _(Added by the [Checks amendment][].)_

-A `Check` object describes a check, similar to a paper personal check, which can be cashed by its destination to get money from its sender.
-(The potential payment has already been approved by its sender, but no money moves until it is cashed.
-Unlike an [Escrow](escrow.html), the money for a Check is not set aside, so cashing the Check could fail due to lack of funds.)
+A `Check` entry describes a [check](checks.html), similar to a paper personal check, which can be cashed by its destination to get money from its sender.

 ## Example {{currentpage.name}} JSON